 Graham crackers are amazing for making sweet pie or cheesecake crusts, and one of the essential ingredients for s’mores.

-Spread berry jam over it for a sweet snack, or have it along with a glass of oat milk for a quick breakfast.
+Spread berry jam over it for a sweet snack, or have it along with a glass of oat milk for a quick sweet treat.

 📖 Recipe